 Username and password

-Right, this is the most basic form of user management and credential validation.
-There is almost no system in the world that works without a username/password combination and choosing the right password (and password management / rotation scheme!) it still provides a basic level of security.
+This is the most basic form of user management and credential validation.
+There is almost no system in the world that works without a username/password combination and choosing the right password (and password management/rotation scheme!) still provides a basic level of security.

-The Openprovider control panel and API are accessible by just a username/password combination, if that’s what you prefer.
-You set your own username and password upon account or contact creation, and can change your password anytime through our control panel, by editing your contact details.
+The Openprovider control panel and API are accessible by just a username/password combination.
+You set your own username and password upon account or contact creation and can change your password anytime through our control panel, by editing your contact details.

 People come and go in each company.
 Some form of user management makes life easier, and safer!
-Create a personal account for every employee.
+We recommend creating a personal account for every employee.
 In case somebody leaves, just remove his personal account and access has been revoked.

 User accounts can be created and managed through the Openprovider control panel.

-To prevent this from happening, you can obscure your API password, the so-called API hashing.
+To prevent this from happening, you can obscure your API password, which is called hashing.
 Rather than your plain text password, you use a hashed version of it to authenticate your API session.
-Find this password hash in your contact’s details.
+You can find this password hash in your contact’s details.